A Brief History of the Bavarian Order of the Illuminati

 Edward Alexander (Aleister) Crowley (1875 – 1947), the main force behind the current O.T.O., began his search for an enlightened community of adepts by contacting the Masonic author Arthur Edward Waite.
 On Waite’s advice, Crowley read The Cloud Upon the Sanctuary by Franz Karl von Eckartshausen (1752 – 1803), an Illuminatus whose stage work was recommended to initiates since the late 1770s.
 Waite was a member of the Rosicrucian magical society the Hermetic Order of the Golden Dawn, where the anti-theist Crowley would later learn the basics of his alchemy and magic.

 Crowley’s own revelations, summed up in the Greek word Thelema, ‘True Will,’ has informed the O.T.O. since he became head of the fraternal religious order in 1925.
 The central tenets of Thelema, expressed in the Book of the Law (1904), are “Do What Thou Wilt” and “Love is the Law, Love under Will.”
 In his quest for a well-regulated community of private researchers dedicated to the science of mystical enlightenment, Crowley created his own secular order of ‘Scientific Illuminism,’ the Argenteum Astrum (A.’.A.’.) or ‘Silver Star,’ which operates today under the leadership of an American Freemason.

 Truth v.
 Conspiracy Theories

-The Illuminati has been the target of ridiculous conspiracy theories involving everything from devil worship, to covert alien invasions, to political and military intrigues of a sinister New World Order controlled by the social-economic elite.
+The Illuminati has been the target of ridiculous conspiracy theories involving everything from devil worship, to covert alien invasions, to political and military intrigues of a sinister New World Order controlled by the socio-economic elite.
 Critics of the order who do not understand the lofty ideals of secular mysticism (the Western Mystery Tradition) and rational humanism accuse the Illuminati of designing to undermine faith, family, liberty, property, national patriotism, and government- the very fabric of society.